-The economy may have improved these last several years, but New York’s poverty and unemployment rates remain high.
-For many, income hasn’t kept up with the rising cost of living: 42% of New York City households – 2.7 million men, women and children—lack the income needed to cover basic necessities like food, housing, transportation, and childcare.
+For many New Yorkers, income hasn’t kept up with the rising cost of living: almost half of New York City households—over 2.5 million men, women and children—lack the income needed to cover basic necessities like food, housing, transportation, and childcare.

 “Between the rent, the light, the gas, the cable, clothes, car fare, there’s not much left for food and fresh vegetables.
 City Harvest’s Mobile Market helps my family a lot.
 It puts vegetables and nutrition in my house.”

 “Who we serve, it’s a lot of people.
 But for the thousands households that come to us, there are thousands more in this neighborhood that need food, who we aren’t reaching.”

 Pastor Maureen Rush, Children of the Light Ministries, Brooklyn